 Wealthfront App Rating

-The mobile app works on Apple and Android phones.
-It has most website features plus mobile check deposit (requires an average cash account balance of $1,000).
+Wealthfront’s app works on Apple and Android phones.
+It has nearly all the website features plus a check deposit tool for eligible cash accounts with checking features (requires an average $1,000 balance across Wealthfront accounts over the last 30 days).

 Additional Services